lindoran/HBKD-81/README.md

 # HBKD-81
 A Open hardware, ZX81 keyboard and case design, based off modern availible parts.

-Ok, So this is a rough commit so everybody has a chance to get production going on the keyboard PCB. this project has many parts so I want to make sure that we don't loose time on something by sitting on designs until the next phase is ready.
+OK, So this is a rough commit so everybody has a chance to get production going on the keyboard PCB. this project has many parts so I want to make sure that we don't loose time on something by sitting on designs until the next phase is ready.

-additionally, a lot of people have really expressed intrest in just getting a keyboard pcb.
+additionally, a lot of people have really expressed interest in just getting a keyboard pcb.

-Here is the design info with some Caviats:
+Here is the design info with some Caveats:
- - This is CERN-OHL-P - see the very easy to understand open hardware licience
+ - This is CERN-OHL-P - see the very easy to understand open hardware license
- - I don't make any garantees or warentees; see the legal disclaimers below
+ - I don't make any grantees or warrantees; see the legal disclaimers below
  - I don't intednd to sell a product here just sharing what I have, that being said.
-I am an amature, there may be mistakes but my boards worked right out of the box.  additionally i do have experince in home brew and hoby computers electronics (formal trade school training) and I try to test everything out.
+I am an armature, there may be mistakes but my boards worked right out of the box.  additionally i do have experience in home brew and hobby computers electronics (formal trade school training) and I try to test everything out.
  - No BOM as of yet, but that hopefully completed by the end of the week.  some details of what I ordered so far are on the hack a day.  (actually updating the repo on my lunch break at work!)
- - designs are all copywrite David Collins 2023
+ - designs are all copyright David Collins 2023

 Sponsorship:
   This prototype was sponsored by PCBWay!  see their website here for Fabrication, PCB Manufacture